coalton-lang/coalton/docs/intro-to-coalton.md

 * -> (* -> *)
 ```

-The following functions all take an optional package parameter
+The following functions all take an optional package parameter.

-* `print-type-db` - Print every known type
+* `print-type-db` - print every known type
-* `print-value-db` - Print the type of every toplevel value
+* `print-value-db` - print the type of every toplevel value
-* `print-class-db` - Print every class and their methods
+* `print-class-db` - print every class and their methods
-* `print-instance-db` - Print the instances of every class
+* `print-instance-db` - print the instances of every class

 ## Quirks and Differences from Common Lisp